kubesphere/website/content/en/docs/toolbox/auditing/auditing-receive-customize.md

       enabled: false
 ```

- It should restart the KubeSphere apiserver to make the changes effective.
+You need to restart the KubeSphere apiserver to make the changes effective.

 ## Receive Auditing Logs from Kubernetes